-This Tex-Mex tortilla casserole aka Mexican Lasagna is my go-to quick, easy, one-pot dinner recipe.
-It’s vegetarian, gluten-free, totally delicious, and you probably have most, if not all, of the ingredients in house.
+This vegetarian tortilla casserole, also know as a Mexican Lasagna, is my go-to recipe when I want to make a fast healthy dinner that everyone will love.
+You probably have most, if not all of the the ingredients in house.
 Everyone needs a recipe like this in the repertoire.

-In a large bowl combine black beans, corn, tomatoes, green chilies, scallions and spices.
+- In a large bowl, combine all the filling ingredients: black beans, tomatoes, green chilies, corn, scallions, cumin, chili powder, oregano and salt.

-Bake until the cheese is bubbling.
-Cut into squares and serve with your favorite salsa and sour cream or yogurt to spoon on top.
+Bake the casserole until it’s hot and the cheese is melted and bubbling.
+Cut it into squares and serve it with your favorite salsa and sour cream or yogurt to spoon on top.

 I’ve learned over the years that taking the easy way out doesn’t mean you can’t enjoy a good tasty meal.

-Here’s the recipe for Tex-Mex Tortilla Casserole.
+Here’s the Tortilla Casserole recipe.
 If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Quick, easy, healthy and delicious vegetarian casserole.
 Great for weeknight dinner.